MachXNU/Duolingo-proxy/README.md

 4) **Done!** Visit [duolingo.com](https://duolingo.com) and enjoy free unlimited hearts!

 ![](Images/final.png)

+## On iOS
+You can use [Potatso](https://apps.apple.com/us/app/potatso/id1239860606), and set up your proxy credentials here.

+This app will route all your iPhone/iPad's traffic through your proxy using a VPN profile, which does apply to all apps, even when on mobile data.

+**NB:** you may need to switch languages for the app to refresh completely and the hack to appear.

 ## Further customizations
 - As usual, you can change the port exposed on the host machine in the `docker-compose.yml` file.